-Channels in Go are a mechanism for communicating between goroutines by sending and receiving values.
+Channels in Go provide a way for goroutines to communicate by sending and receiving values.

 Declare: